 and/or editing the content, gathering evocative photos, making the cover and interiors appealing via superb book designers, and using a variety to tricks I've picked up to help increase your odds of success regardless of whether you're publishing an ebook (e.g., via Amazon's KDP Select program for Kindle, Barnes & Noble's Nook, and/or Apple's iBooks), a print-on-demand book (e.g., via Amazon's CreateSpace), an audio book, and/or a print run via one of the world's finest digital full-color presses I work with that provides exceptional quality at affordable prices.

 Resume, Writing Samples, and Movie Analysis

-To learn more about my experience as both a ghostwriter and bestselling author, please
+To learn more about my experience as a ghostwriter, bestselling author, and screenplay analyst, please

 click below to explore:

 You can also read about the 16 books published under my own name by searching for "Hy